Conditional independence ideals with hidden variables: Proofs of main results

 Finally if $[A \mid B] \in G$ is an $\ell$-minor with $1 \not\in B$.
 We have that $B \cap C_1 \neq \emptyset$ so let $c \in B \cap C_1$.
 All variables $p_{i,c}$ for $i \in [d]$ belong to $J$, so $[A \mid B]$ is a redundant generator of~$J$.
 This proves that the ideal $J$ is generated by the set of minors listed in the lemma.

 Now let, $Q_1 = \left\la p_{i,j} : i \in [d], 1 < j \le k \right\ra$. and,

-Clearly $Q_1$ is prime and we see that $Q$ is exactly $I_0$ with parameters for $(k,\ell,d,s,t)$ given by $(k,\ell-1,d,s,t-1)$.
-Since the variables appearing in the generators of $Q_1$ and $Q$ are disjoint, we may apply Lemma~\ref{lem:union} to deduce that $I_0$ is prime if and only if $Q$ is prime. \end{proof}
+Note that $Q_1$ is a monomial prime ideal (i.e.\ $Q_1$ is generated by variables).
+Since the variables appearing in the generators of $Q_1$ and $Q$ are disjoint, we deduce that $I_0$ is prime if and only if $Q$ is prime.
+The statement now follows from the observation that $Q$ is exactly $I_0$ with parameters for $(k,\ell,d,s,t)$ given by $(k,\ell-1,d,s,t-1)$. \end{proof}

 \begin{Lemma} $I_0$ is prime for $k \ge 2, \ell = 2, d \ge 2, s = 2, t = 2$. \end{Lemma}